opendaylight/docs/docs/developer-guide/yang-tools.rst

     CrossSourceStatementReactor.BuildAction reactor = YangInferencePipeline.RFC6020_REACTOR.newBuild(supportedFeatures);

-When this mode is not activated, all features in the processed YANG sources are supported.
+When this mode is not activated, all features in the processed Yang sources are supported.

-Mode with active semantic version processing changes the way how YANG import statements work - each module import is processed based on the specified semantic version statement and the revision-date statement is ignored.
+Mode with active semantic version processing changes the way how Yang import statements work - each module import is processed based on the specified semantic version statement and the revision-date statement is ignored.
 In order to activate this mode, you have to provide